Data Centers in Palu

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: Carrier count is over 5, as of December 2025.
-The environment is dominated by major national telecommunications providers, offering a steady selection of transit and transport options for local hardware deployments.
+Carrier Density & Carrier Neutrality: Carrier count: over 5, as of December 2025.
+The market is supported by ~5–10 national telecommunications providers, offering steady transit and transport options for local hardware deployments.

-Direct Cloud On-Ramps: 0, enabling access to 0 cloud regions as of December 2025.
-Connectivity to global hyperscalers like AWS, Google Cloud (GCP), or Microsoft Azure is typically achieved through private extensions or transport links to the primary hub in Jakarta.
+Direct Cloud On–Ramps: Over 0, enabling access to 0 cloud regions, as of December 2025.
+Direct on-ramps for major providers are not present locally.
+Connectivity to global hyperscalers such as AWS or Microsoft Azure is typically achieved through private extensions or transport links to the primary hub in Jakarta.

-Internet Exchange Points (IXPs): Most local peering is handled through regional exchanges in Makassar or routed directly to the national exchange in Jakarta to maintain efficient traffic flow.
+Internet Exchange Points (IXPs): Local peering is primarily handled through regional exchanges in Makassar or routed directly to the national exchange in Jakarta to maintain efficient traffic flow.

 Bare Metal: High–performance hardware is available via global providers such as Hivelocity or Latitude.sh, supporting specific workloads without the overhead of full rack management.